vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 85-86 (Vyasa mixed all tirthas here), Kumāri here).
 22. 10, Va 104.75,

 V. 83, 91-92.
 It is possible that G. I. 81.
 7, SK.
 IV.
-7. 114 (kecid- the Misrakavana occurring in the ücur-Haridvaram moksadvāram tatah Kotarādi-gana (Pan.
+7. 114 (kecid- the Misrakavana occurring in the ūcur-Haridvaram moksadvāram tatah Kotarādi-gana (Pan.
 VI.
 3. 117) pare : Gangadvāram ca kepyahuh refers to this. kecin-Mayapuram punaḥ 11).
 Mayā Mitrapada (a tirtha on the Ganges) occurs in the Nadyadigana (Pan.
 IV.
 M. 22.11 2.
 97).
 It is one of the seven holy Mitravana (Konarka or Sambapura in cities of India.
 Vide p.
 678 above

 Orissa ) SK, Prabhāsakhandal, 100. and p.762 under Kanakaala.
 Hiouen 3 (there are three Adityasthabas, Thsang mentions it as Moyulo